 The best parents loosen the ties to allow for a little self discovery, but where’s the line?
-Overly strict parenting makes a casualty of confidence, that key attribute of the successful, whereas complete freedom comes with a price of its own.
+Overly strict parenting makes a casualty of confidence, whereas complete freedom comes with a price of its own.

 This balance tips too much towards the latter for Minnie (Bel Powley), The Diary of a Teenage Girl‘s protagonist.
 Adapted from Phoebe Gloeckner’s autobiographical novel of the same name, Marielle Heller’s directorial debut colourfully parades themes of sex and self discovery, those endlessly fascinating Bildungsroman staples, through a stylish vision of 1970s San Francisco in a frank portrait of a teenage girl’s defining experiences.